Legendary Jockey Dettori To Retire After 2023 Season - UrduPoint

 Dettori's iconic 35-year career has seen him enjoy over 3,000 winners, but the Italian said he will make his last ride next year.

-The 52-year-old, a three-time Champion Jockey, admitted he had been pondering his retirement for some time.
+The flamboyant 52-year-old, a three-time Champion Jockey, admitted he had been pondering his retirement for some time.

 "Next year, 2023, will be my final professional year as a jockey," Dettori told ITV Racing.